General Conference Mennonite Church

 The General Conference Mennonite Church (GCMC) was a mainline association of Mennonite congregations based in North America from 1860 to 2002.
-The conference was formed in 1860 when congregations in Iowa invited North American Mennonites to join together in order to pursue common goals such as higher education and mission work.
+The conference was formed in 1860 when congregations in Iowa invited North American Mennonites to join in order to pursue common goals such as higher education and mission work.
 The conference was especially attractive to recent Mennonite and Amish immigrants to North America and expanded considerably when thousands of Russian Mennonites arrived in North America starting in the 1870s.
 Conference offices were located in Winnipeg, Manitoba and North Newton, Kansas.
 The conference supported a seminary and several colleges.
 In the 1990s the conference had 64,431 members in 410 congregations in Canada, the United States and South America.
 After decades of cooperation with the Mennonite Church, the two groups reorganized into Mennonite Church Canada in 2000 and Mennonite Church USA in 2002.

 Background

 Mennonites first came to North America as early as 1644.
 The first permanent settlement was in the Germantown, Pennsylvania area when a group of 34 Mennonites and Quakers from Krefeld, Germany arrived in 1683.
 A total of 4000 Mennonites and 200 Amish, a closely related group, settled in eastern Pennsylvania by the 1820s.
 This group tended to separate from their neighbors because of refusal to participate in the American Revolution, opposition to public education and rejection of religious revivalism.

 In the first half of the 19th century new waves of emigration and migration brought thousands of Mennonites to Pennsylvania, Ontario, Ohio, Indiana and Illinois.
 By the 1860s Mennonites were found in Missouri and Iowa.
 The recent arrivals from Europe tended to be more educated than the eastern Pennsylvania group and had adopted new ideas and practices.

 These various groups of Mennonites were loosely organized.
 The settlements west of Pennsylvania were scattered and had difficulty communicating with each other.
 A concern arose independently among these congregations for a way to connect and organize families that were scattered from Ontario to the American frontier.